Home » Tutorials » How to Encrypt and Decrypt Files in Python

 File Encryption Function

-This function first retrieves the loaded encryption key and the filename selected by the user.
-It then reads the selected file and encrypts its data using the Fernet cipher initialized with the generated encryption key.
+First, this function grabs the encryption key that’s already loaded and the filename the user has picked.
+It then opens the file, reads its contents, and encrypts the data using the Fernet cipher, which is set up with that encryption key.

 After encryption, it writes the encrypted data to a new file, appending the .encryption extension to the filename.
 This process ensures that the original file remains preserved, and the function ultimately returns the filename of the encrypted file.